Common questions

 sui_getTransactionBlock

-to determine when the transaction is indexed by the Full node (thewaitForTransactionBlock
+to determine when the transaction is indexed by the Full node.
+ThewaitForTransactionBlock

 - Submit your transaction with

-- Execute your transaction with
+- (Deprecated) Execute your transaction with

 WaitForLocalExecution

-+ query the same node you wrote to ( Note that around September 18, 2024, JSON-RPC nodes will ignoreWaitForLocalExecution
++ query the same node you wrote to- Deprecation notice: Any release now, JSON-RPC nodes will ignore

 request_type: 'WaitForLocalExecution'